pkardjian/GeoSpottr/README.md

 The final part of this model consists of a fully connected artificial neural network (ANN).
 This part of the model is better known as the head classifier which takes the final output features extracted by the convolutional layers and use them to classify the images.

 ## Training

+The implementation and training of our model was completed using Python, most notably making use of the PyTorch Torchvision libraries.

-We trained the ResNet50 model on our collected dataset using transfer learning.
-The pre-trained weights were loaded into the model, and only the final fully connected layer was retrained on our specific task.
-The training process involved fine-tuning the model's weights using backpropagation and optimizing the parameters with the Adam optimizer.
-The training dataset was split into training and validation sets to monitor the model's performance and prevent overfitting.
+The training process involved fine-tuning the model's weights using the Cross-Entropy loss function and Stochastic Gradient Descent (SGD) optimizer.
+Training, testing and validation sets were created using a 60-20-20 split to monitor the model's performance and prevent overfitting.
+Extensive hyperparameter tuning was conducted in order to ensure optimal performance.

 ## Results